 Many investors would sell any bonds soon after receiving them.
 For example, investors, such as pension funds and institutional investors, would wish to replace the infrastructure investments they held pre-nationalisation with other broadly equivalent infrastructure investments.
-Individual investors would, in many cases, be taxed on any capital gain upon nationalisation and may therefore wish to sell the bonds to fund their tax liability.

 All of which begs the question: how would the Government assess the appropriate level of compensation?